downfa11/cursus/docs/core/message-flow.md

 ## Purpose and Scope

-This page explains how consumers retrieve messages from go-broker, covering both in-memory consumption via consumer groups and on-demand consumption from disk.
+This page explains how consumers retrieve messages from cursus, covering both in-memory consumption via consumer groups and on-demand consumption from disk.

 For information about how messages are published and stored to disk, see [Publishing Messages](./message-flow.md).
 For details about consumer group architecture and load balancing, see [Consumer Groups](./topic/consumer-groups.md).

-There are two primary consumption patterns in go-broker:
+There are two primary consumption patterns in cursus:
 - **In-memory consumption via consumer groups**: Active consumers receive messages in real-time through channels as they are published
 - **On-demand consumption via `CONSUME` command**: Clients read historical messages directly from disk at a specific offset